 20/20 Frequently Asked Questions (FAQs)

 Have questions about the 20/20 Artist Fellowship?
-Before sending an email, read carefully through these frequently asked questions (FAQs) on dates to remember, feedback on your application, submitting video responses, work samples, + more.
+Before calling or sending an email, please read carefully through these frequently asked questions (FAQs) on important deadlines, how to apply and the peer review process.

 TIMELINE / DATES